apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2026-70469"
+title="Improper Handling of Case Sensitivity for Content-Encoding in HTTP Requests" published="2026-09-16" severity="High" products="Apache NiFi" affectedVersions="2.11.0"
+fixedVersion="2.12.0"
+jira="NIFI-16170"
+pullRequest="11509"
+reporter="mak3bread (Minseong Kim)" >}}

+Apache NiFi 2.11.0 disabled support for gzip-encoded HTTP requests for the application REST API and rejected requests that included the standard Content-Encoding header indicating gzip encoding.
+The framework enforcement filter did not check multiple instances of the Content-Encoding header and did not reject non-standard identifiers for gzip encoding, allowing a malicious client to send crafted requests that could consume excessive amounts of memory.
+Upgrading to Apache NiFi 2.12.0 is the recommended mitigation, which disables decompression of gzip-encoded HTTP requests regardless of header number or encoding identifiers.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2026-68981"
 title="Uncontrolled Resource Consumption through Decompression of HTTP Requests" published="2026-08-03"